MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

     Copilot responds with a confirmation that comments are being saved for all time entries.

 1. Refresh the time entry grid to view the latest changes.
-1. All external comments that were generated without any modification by the user, will render along with a **Copilot Sparkle icon** to indicate that they have been generated entirely by Copilot.
+1. All external comments that were generated without any modification by the user, render along with a **Copilot Sparkle icon** to indicate that were generated entirely by Copilot.
 1. Time entries that have external comments generated entirely by Copilot, will be called out to Project Approvers on submission of the entry by using a new field called _"AI Generated Content"_.

 To view previously saved external comments, enter _View comments_ in the chat window.
 Copilot shows all previously saved comments.
 Notice that there's no Copilot icon for them.
 You can review, modify, and then save these comments in a similar way.

 > [!NOTE]
 > Copilot doesn't generate or overwrite any preexisting external comments that are linked to a time entry.
 Those comments are still shown, but the absence of a Copilot icon indicates that Copilot didn't generate them.
 > Time entries that have external comments generated entirely by Copilot will **continue to maintain the Sparkle icon** unless the user modifies the external comment manually.
+The icon will disappear after manually modifying the external comment.

 ## More resources